HICL Infrastructure Executes Share Buyback Program - TipRanks.com

 HICL Infra Co Shs GBP ( (GB:HICL) ) has shared an update.

-HICL Infrastructure PLC has executed a share buyback program, purchasing 518,443 of its ordinary shares at a weighted average price of 116.8234 pence per share.
-The acquired shares will be held as treasury shares, which may impact the company’s stock liquidity and shareholder value by reducing the number of shares available in the market.
+HICL Infrastructure PLC has executed a share buyback program, purchasing 400,000 of its ordinary shares at a weighted average price of 120.86 pence per share.
+This transaction, conducted through Investec Bank plc, is part of a previously announced program and results in HICL holding 86,117,218 shares in treasury.
+The move is likely aimed at optimizing the company’s capital structure and potentially enhancing shareholder value by reducing the number of shares in circulation.

-The most recent analyst rating on (GB:HICL) stock is a Buy with a £155.00 price target.
-To see the full list of analyst forecasts on HICL Infra Co Shs GBP stock, see the GB:HICL Stock Forecast page.

 Spark’s Take on GB:HICL Stock